 The Airedale Terrier is a large dog with a deep chest, making him more likely than other canines to experience gastric torsion.
 It is also known as bloat, and it can be a life-threatening condition.
 Be sure not to feed your pup close to exercise sessions, and feed him smaller and more frequent meals.
 Symptoms include drooling, restlessness, swollen abdomen, rapid heart rate, and collapse.
 It’s important to research it and act quickly if it happens.

 The Airedale Terrier’s coat is beautiful.
 If you plan to show your Airedale, you can expect to spend a lot of time and effort to keep it looking that good.
 But for family Airedales, he’ll only need brushing two to three times a week with a pin or slicker brush.
 Because of his curls, he is prone to matting.
 If you find a mat, break it up with your fingers first, then tease it out with a comb.

 Thankfully, he is not a heavy shedder.
 Instead, he’ll shed lightly across the years and moderately during the shedding seasons.
 The best way to manage his coat and shedding is to brush him regularly.
 Many slight-allergy sufferers can live with well-brushed Airedales because they don’t shed as much as most other dogs.

 Other grooming needs are the same as most other pooches.
-He’ll need his teeth brushing at least twice a week to keep periodontal diseases at bay.
+He’ll need his teeth brushed at least twice a week to keep periodontal diseases at bay.
 Check his ears weekly for a build-up of wax and dirt, which can lead to ear infections.
-If you notice any, clean them out with a damp cloth using either water or a specific doggy ear cleaning product.
+If you notice any, clean them out with a damp cloth using either water or a specific doggy ear-cleaning product.
 His nails will need trimming once or twice a month to prevent sore pads.

 Breeders & Puppy Costs